C0dezin/IRLscrobble/README.md

 If you have already experienced or thought about this, this program is your possible solution!

-This small script can import .csv files into your last.fm.
+This small script can import .csv files into your last.fm profile.

 CSV files are comma separated value files(think of excel for example)